-With all of San Francisco's many attractions,it is not unreasonable to expect that property there will be attainable only by the rich and famous, many of whom do live there, of course.
-But housing prices have leveled enough that quite a few average Joes and Janes can consider rubbing shoulders with the likes of Robin Williams and Sharon Stone.
+With all of San Francisco's many attractions, it is not unreasonable to expect that property there will be attainable only by the rich and famous, many of whom do live there, of course.
+Housing prices have leveled enough that quite a few average Joes and Janes can consider rubbing shoulders with the likes of Robin Williams and Sharon Stone.
 Well, maybe not in the same neighborhoods exactly, but you may still run into them at coffee shops and restaurants.

-How about a 2-bed 2-bath condo for under US$300,000?
+How about a 2-bed 2-bath condo for under $300,000?
 This top floor unit is in a gated community and offers views of the surrounding hills.

-Or this luxury condo in South Beach for US$344,000?
-And not far from the famous Golden Gate Bridge is this 2010 2-bed 2-bath condo listed for US$ 277,650.
+Or this luxury condo in South Beach for $344,000?
+And not far from the famous Golden Gate Bridge is this 2010 2-bed 2-bath condo listed for $277,650.
 These two properties are Below Market Rate(BMR) listings, which means there are restrictions.
 Your income may not be over a certain limit.

 Prefer a single-family detached property?.